jagraterol/Pyper/README.md

 viper.get_single_pno(pno_mode="acceleration")
 ```

 To record multiple frames, the read_continuous() method can be used.
-Note that this method is meant to be used in an extra thread and that the Viper device must be in continuous sampling mode.
+Note that this method is meant to be run in an extra thread and that the Viper device must be in continuous sampling mode.
 ```
 from threading import Event
 from multiprocessing.pool import ThreadPool